 With a barely deferential nod of his head, the old fisherman replied cheerfully, “The fishing is going very well, your Majesty.
 In fact, today the fishing is the best that it has been in a long long while.”
 He remained sitting, offering none of the normal gestures that one would expect of a person addressing royalty.

-The guards were moderately annoyed by the fisherman’s irreverence.
+The guards might have been merely annoyed by the fisherman’s irreverence.
 But they were thoroughly alarmed by his accent.
 Those few words told them that this man was not local, and that he was, most certainly, not a simple peasant.
-It was most likely that he was associated with court of the Shang Emperor.
+It was most likely that he was an aristocrat associated with court of the Shang Emperor.

-The Emperor had once imprisoned King Wen.
-It had taken some extraordinary diplomacy and the exchange of some wealth, to gain the King’s release.
-But no amount of diplomacy could save Ji Fa’s older brother.
-The gruesome way in which the elder prince had met his end had turned many stomachs.
+The Shang Emperor, Di Xin, had once imprisoned King Wen.
+Some extraordinary diplomacy, and considerable wealth, had been required to gain the King’s release.
+But no amount of diplomacy could save Ji Fa’s older brother, who had petitioned unsuccessfully for his father’s release.
+The gruesome way in which Bo Yikao met his end had turned many stomachs.
 It had also turned some important allegiances, whether due to fear or revulsion.

 The Shang Dynasty had endured for centuries.
 But it was now in obvious decline.
-The current emperor was a self-serving tyrant whose jealousy and paranoia were inspiring regressive policies and provoking the worst instincts of the people.
+The current Shang Emperor, Di Xin, was a self-serving tyrant whose jealousy and paranoia fed regressive policies and provoked the worst instincts of the people.

 King Wen, in contrast, was popular with his own people and was respected by most of the aristocracy.
-His wisdom and his empathy for ordinary people had inspired innovations and legal reforms that endeared him to his subjects.
+His wisdom and his universal empathy had inspired innovations and legal reforms that endeared him to his subjects.

-Now he looked with some concern upon this “fisherman” who clearly possessed, as his guards observed, not only the accent of a Shang aristocrat, but also the physique and manner of a master swordsman.
+But in this moment, standing on the edge of the Wei River, he looked with great concern upon a “fisherman” who was clearly no ordinary fisherman.
+He possessed not only the tongue of a Shang aristocrat, but also the physique and mannerisms of a master swordsman.

-King Wen, however, sensed neither aggression nor disrespect from the old fisherman.
+Fortunately, King Wen, who was no amateur with a sword, sensed neither aggression nor disrespect from the old fisherman.
 Wen’s own extensive training in martial arts and diplomacy had taught him something about reading people.
 Jokes aside, actual authenticity was very difficult to fake.
-The very manner in which this old fisherman was engaging the world around him suggested that he could be trusted.
+The very manner in which this old fisherman was engaging the world around him suggested that he could be trusted, at least for the moment.

 But he was also connected to the soldiers at his back, and no one was taking anything for granted.

 The king summoned his training, emptied his mind, and relaxed his guard enough to read the fisherman as best he could.
 He sensed….a fisherman.
-He could see the likely weapons at the old mans disposal, but no threat from the man himself.
-He glimpsed a genuine and open heart.
+He considered the obvious weapons at the old mans disposal, and possible hiding places for a sword.
+But he sensed no threat from the man himself.
+He sensed a genuine and open heart.
+The old man was a warrior in the true sense.
+He would not be moved by fear, anger or hatred.

-The old man, for his part, remained as intent on the fish in the river as he was on the king himself.
-As King Wen’s mind assembled the pieces of the picture that this moment was presenting him, he determined that the man was dangerous…but he was not a threat…like a fearless tiger who had recently eaten its fill.
+The fisherman, for his part, was still looking at the water.
+He remained as intent on the fish in the river as he was on the king himself.
+As King Wen’s mind assembled the pieces of the picture that this moment was presenting him, he determined that the man was dangerous…but that he was not a threat.
+He was like a tiger who had recently eaten its fill.

 “I am called Jiang Ziya.” was the reply, which came with only the slightest nod.
 He continued to watch the water, still intent on his fishing.
 “For many years I served in the court of the King of Shang.
 But the new king, Di Xin, is an arrogant, decadent, narcissistic psychopath who does not listen to his advisors, and who turns the people against each other.

-“So, I resigned from the Shang court in protest.
-I fled here, to the land of Zhou, where I have spent much of my time fishing. “
+“So, I feigned senility and retired from Shang court.
+I fled here, to the land of Zhou, where I spend much of my time fishing. “

 King Wen paused to process this information, then looked to assess the mood of his son and the guards, who were still primed for battle.
 Next, he looked to the sky and the mountains.
 Then he gazed downstream at the point where perspective swallowed the river.
 Finally, he casually sat down, nearly shoulder-to-shoulder with the fisherman, and looked into the river.

-This only increased the distress of the soldiers behind him.
-To them, the king was deliberately putting himself in grave danger.
-He might as well be putting his head in the mouth of the tiger.
-They were on tenterhooks, and prepared to spring into action and kill the old man.
-Each soldier was poised, unblinkingly, waiting only for the slightest provocative twitch.
+To the soldiers, he might as well be putting his head in the mouth of the tiger.
+They were on tenterhooks, but tried their best not to show it.
+Each elite soldier assumed an unblinkingly calm, ready for the slightest provocative twitch.

 King Wen, meanwhile, was wishing that he had a fishing rod of his own.
 As he watched the breeze play across the water, he considered what it must be like for a man to leave his home and position to live as a hermit in a foreign land.
 In fact, he could see both good and bad in such a decision.
 Kings often dream of retreating from their obligations.
 But King Wen’s sense of duty and his love for his people would not allow him to abandon the throne.
 The world was in a precarious state, and he had seen the consequences of bad leadership and ambivalence.
 He could never allow himself to abandon his people.
 Perhaps there will come a time, he thought, when Ji Fa will be ready to take over.
 But the prince did not yet have the diplomatic currency to take the throne.